-These compulsory modules will provide you with the key knowledge and understanding for research in archaeology.
+These modules will provide you with the key knowledge and understanding for research in archaeology.

 **Depending on a student's choice of placement, this may involve additional travel or other costs.

-You will chose modules worth a total of 90 credits, which can also include a module up to the value of 15 credits in the Faculty of Arts and Humanities OR an MLTC language unit.
+You will chose modules worth a total of 105 credits, which can also include a module up to the value of 15 credits in the Faculty of Arts and Humanities OR an MLTC language unit.
+Research Design: Planning, Execution and Presentation is a prerequisite (compulsory) if you wish to complete a dissertation.
 For information on modules in Archaeology which could be taken please see module list.
 Availability varies from year to year.

 Full programme specifications are also available.